 These designs were made of solid-state electronics that could potentially reduce noise and certainly reduce cost and real estate within the microphone.
 High-quality transformers have not dropped much in price over the ages, but transistors and other solid-state components continue to become cheaper.

-Today, there many condensers on the market with and without transformers.
+Today, there are many condensers on the market with and without transformers.

 Nearly all ribbon microphones have transformers.

-All passive ribbon microphones have step-up transformers to boost the low-level signal from the ribbon diaphragm and to help protect the microphone from unwanted DC voltage (like phantom power).
+All passive ribbon microphones have step-up transformers to boost the ribbon diaphragm’s low-level signal and help protect the microphone from unwanted DC voltage (like phantom power).

 I should note that active tube ribbon mics typically do have output transformers, like their tube condenser counterparts.

-In the beginning of this article, I mentioned the popularity of both ribbon and condenser microphones in the studio.
+At the beginning of this article, I mentioned the popularity of both ribbon and condenser microphones in the studio.
 Although studio microphones do not need to be the most durable, it’s still an important aspect of microphone longevity.
-Condenser mics are typically pretty durable while ribbons ofter require a bit more caution and care when in use and when not in use.
+Condenser mics are typically pretty durable, while ribbons ofter require a bit more caution and care when in use and when not in use.

 Most condensers are durable.